pymssql/pymssql/docs/intro.rst

       conda install pymssql

-See Installation and :doc:`freetds` for more advanced scenarios.
+See Installation and :doc:`building_and_developing` for more advanced scenarios.

 **Docker**